Words and images by Greg Mansfield

 Website: visitwales.com/attraction/historic-site/tintern-abbey-cadw-527989

-Cistercian monks first blessed these grounds in 1131, building a spiritual community that would house 400 residents at its peak.
+Cistercian monks first occupied these grounds in 1131, building a spiritual community that would house 400 residents at its peak.
 The Gothic architecture soared heavenward, while monks pursued their divine calling in the peaceful valley setting.

 Fate struck harshly in the mid-1300s when the Black Death ravaged the abbey’s population.
 The few surviving monks struggled to maintain their vast estate.
 Then came the final blow – Henry VIII’s Dissolution of the Monasteries in 1536 forced the remaining brothers to abandon their beloved home.